mrblomblo/yt-dlp-usage-script/README.md

 # YT-DLP Easy Usage Script
 This script is made to make usage of YT-DLP easier.
 It is based on [version 1](https://www.youtube.com/watch?v=HpAnrQbZoC4), which required a much more difficult setup, and had fewer options.
 This new version is much easier to set up and use as it requires no configuration of the *run.bat* file, along with the new music option, and better compatibility with editing software by using more common codecs and formats.

+The supported sites aren't anything that I have control over, but please check [here](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) to see which sites YT-DLP can download from.
+(May contain names of mature and NSFW/L websites)

 ## Setup (Windows)
 1. Create a folder and name it whatever you want, this is where all the files will be.
 (From now on, I'll call it the main folder)